Elasticsearch

 Query clause measures whether the document matches the query input and calculates a relative score.
 No relative score will be calculated by using Filter clause.

-Please refer to Query and Filter Context from Elasticsearch’s documentation for more details.
+Refer to Query and Filter Context from Elasticsearch’s documentation for details.

 Note for Time-related parameters